Building The Library¶

 A build on macOS works much like that on any other Unix-like system.

-To build a universal binary for macOS, you need to set some additional build flags.
+To build a universal binary for macOS, for older macOs releases, you need to set some additional build flags.
 Do this with the configure.py flag –cc-abi-flags:

 --cc-abi-flags="-force_cpusubtype_ALL -mmacosx-version-min=10.4 -arch i386 -arch ppc"